sansagara/Calendar-Challenge/README.md

 This is my answer to a front-end programming challenge i got for a development position @prosoft. :computer:

 ## Libraries:
-- JQuery: Used for AJAX call to Holidayapi service and changing the cell styles by id.
+- [JQuery](https://jquery.com/): Used for AJAX call to Holidayapi service and changing the cell styles by id.
-- NPM Calendar: Used for getting the weeks and days on a particular month.
+- [NPM Calendar](https://www.npmjs.com/package/calendar): Used for getting the weeks and days on a particular month.
-- Bootstrap: Used for general page styling.
+- [Bootstrap](http://getbootstrap.com/): Used for general page styling.
-- Bootstrap DateTimePicker: Used for getting the strat date input from the user.
+- [Bootstrap DateTimePicker](https://eonasdan.github.io/bootstrap-datetimepicker/): Used for getting the strat date input from the user.
+- [Sweetalert](http://t4t5.github.io/sweetalert/): Used for alerting unsupported country codes.

 ## How it works:
 All logic is done basically on two files: